desi-sciencecommunicator/TheSingingGardenProject/JournalEntries/Journal.md

 ## 20260804

-[The cricket in the Cande section] started singing at 8:30 AM.
+[The cricket in the Cande section] started singing at 8:30 PM.

 ## 20260806